-The Colorado Community College System considers the following to be directory information and Trinidad State Junior College staff may disclose this information, without prior consent, to anyone inquiring in person, by phone, or in writing: Student's name; Major field of study; Enrollment status (i.e. full-time, three-quarter time, half-time, less than half-time, withdrawn, graduated, or deceased); Dates of attendance (not individual class sessions); Most recent educational institution attended; Degrees, honors, and awards received; Participation in officially recognized activities and sports; Height, weight and high school attended (only for students in officially recognized activities and sports).
+The Colorado Community College System considers the following to be directory information and Trinidad State College staff may disclose this information, without prior consent, to anyone inquiring in person, by phone, or in writing: student name; major field of study; participation in officially recognized activities and sports; Height and Weight if college athlete and high school attended (only for students in officially recognized activities and sprots); dates of student attendance, enrollment status (i.e. full-time, three-quarter-time, half-time, less than half-time, withdrawn, graduated or deceased); degrees/certificates and awards student has earned; and the most recent educational institution attended by the student.
+Directory information is limited to the current academic year only.